VPS + OpenClaw: A Complete Guide to Deployment, Optimization, and Stability

 louislam/uptime-kuma:latest

-Visit http://yourIP:3001 to configure monitoring targets and set up Telegram or email notifications.
+Go to http://yourIP:3001 to set up monitoring and connect Telegram or email notifications.

 docker stats openclaw